Tickets, tables going fast for MSHOF Final Four celebration

 “I’m not making excuses; we had our chance to win the game,” Williams continued.
 “We got off to a good start, but we just didn’t handle the ball well enough.
 And we couldn’t guard (John) Wallace.”

 State’s rags-to-riches story ended in a hail of turnovers and a 77-69 loss.
 Shortly thereafter, both Dampier and Jones declared for the draft.
 Nevertheless, the accomplishment stands unmatched in Mississippi men’s college basketball history.
-Three hundred teams in the history of the Final Four — only one from Mississippi.
+Again, 304 teams in the history of the Final Four — only one from Mississippi.